wellsaid-labs/tts-evaluation/docs/BUILD.md

 environment.
 The source code for this image is located in the `run/deploy` directory.

+## Prerequisite

+You may need to update some files, in particular:

+- You may need to add any new speakers to `run/deploy/worker.py` if needed.
+- You may need to update `run/deploy/Dockerfile` with any new dependencies.

 ## Building the Docker image

 _Naming Convention_: voiceModel.deployment.version # Example v9.viacom.00